tvdboom/ATOM/docs_sources/api/plots/plot_permutation_importance.md

 </div>

 Plot the feature permutation importance of models.
 Calculating permutations can be time-consuming, especially if `n_repeats` is high.
 For this reason, the permutations are stored under the `permutations` attribute.
 If the plot is called again for the same model with the same `n_repeats`, it will use the stored values, making the method considerably faster.
-The trainer's `feature_importance` attribute is updated with the extracted importance ranking.
+The `feature_importance` attribute is updated with the extracted importance ranking.

 <table style="font-size:16px">
 <tr>